For most people, a desktop PC isn't something they need to move continuously from one place to another.

 Since you'll move around with your case a lot of times, it has to be durable enough to withstand the amount of abuse it'll get in the entire process.
 That's why a portable PC case should be lightweight yet sturdy enough for the job.

 As we've discussed about it in the above section, weight can be a decisive factor when it comes to portable PC chassis.
-These days, most people consider SFF PC cases for the gaming purposes, and I think you should also go for an SFF case, unless you want your PC for non-gaming tasks as well, such as video-editing, graphics designing, and 3D rendering etc.
+These days, most people consider SFF PC cases for the gaming purposes, and I think you should also go for an SFF case, unless you want your PC for non-gaming tasks such as video-editing, graphics designing, and 3D rendering, etc. as well.

 These are heavy-duty tasks and require powerful hardware, which would not be suitable to be installed in an SFF case.